josenk/vagrant-vmware-esxi/README.md

 -----------------------------
 * The boxes must have open-vm-tools or vmware-tools installed to properly transition to the 'running' state.
 * Invalid settings (bad IP address, netmask, MAC address, guest_custom_vmx_settings) could cause 'vagrant up' to fail.
 Review vSphere console and/or ESXi logs to help debug why it failed.
 * If you break an install ([CTRL]-C), the cleanup task doesn't always destroy the VM that has been partially built.
-To resolve this, use the local_allow_overwrite = 'True' Vagrantfile option if you want to force a rebuild, or you can delete the vm using the VSphere client.
+To resolve this, use the local_allow_overwrite = 'True' Vagrantfile option if you want to force a rebuild, or you can delete the vm using the vSphere client.
-* ovftool installer for windows doesn't put ovftool.exe in your path.
+* ovftool installer for Windows doesn't put ovftool.exe in your path.
 You can manually set your path, or install ovftool in the \HashiCorp\Vagrant\bin directory.
-* Vagrant NFS synced folders cannot not be 100% reliable on multi-homed clients (your vagrant pc/laptop/host).
-There is no 100% reliable way to know which IP is the correct, most reliable, most desirable, way to reach the vm guest.
+* Vagrant NFS synced folders cannot not be 100% reliable on multi-homed clients (your Vagrant pc/laptop/host).
+There is no 100% reliable way to know which IP is the correct, most reliable, most desirable, way to reach the VM guest.
 * Plugin V2.0.1 - 2.0.5 is not compatible with Windows (to support ed25519 ssh keys, net-ssh requires libsodium but it's not compatible with Windows).  ed25519 support has been removed for now.
 It will be added back when net-ssh 5.x goes out of beta.
 * Vagrant 2.1.0 is not compatible with this plugin.
 Avoid Vagrant 2.1.0.
 * Cygwin & gitbash have console issues.
 Ruby module io/console does not have support.  https://github.com/ruby/io-console/issues/2